nirajp82/AWS/NginxOnEC2.md

 *  Check the status of Nginx `sudo systemctl status nginx`
 *  start the nginx server `sudo systemctl start nginx` or `sudo service nginx start`
 *  Restart the nginx service `sudo systemctl restart nginx`
+*  `sudo nginx -s reload`: NGINX will read the new configuration and attempt to apply it without disrupting active connections.
+It will gracefully shut down worker processes with the old configuration and start new worker processes with the new configuration.
+This process typically takes just a fraction of a second.
 *  Enable Nginx service to start at boot `sudo systemctl enable nginx`
 *  Check ersion of the nginx `nginx -V`
 *  test the Nginx configuration for syntax errors and validity: `nginx -t`